brother-mohit/Secrets-website/README.md

 if you want to clone it or fork it  then make sure first install all the required npm packages

+and also make sure to create on  .env file where you can store google_client_id and google_client_secret for google authentication to work

 >npm install

 and then to run this on local host:3000